arjunsavel/cortecs/paper/paper.md

 3. The program may perform poorly for opacity functions with sharp features in their temperature--pressure dependence [e.g., the Lyman series transitions of hydrogen, @kurucz2017including].
 That is, the data may require so many parameters to be fit that the compression is no longer worthwhile.

+The effects of points 1 and 2 are shown in \autoref{fig:column_experiment}.
+The column simulated varies in temperature from 100 K to 500 K at a constant pressure of 0.1 Pa and a constant density of 0.003 g/cm$^3$.
+The absolute value of the optical depth is far from the true value at this wavelength.
+Over short distances, this error is infinitesimal.
+Over much larger distances, the error accumulates, leading to large differences in $e^{-\tau}$ (the transmission as yielded by Beer's Law).
+Hence, in this limiting case, the poor fit at very low opacity levels is not acceptable because of the large physical distances simulated.

+![The results of a simple toy model demonstrating a `cortecs` failure mode.
+The toy model is a single column, with the number of grid cells within the column varied (along the x-axis).
+For each number of cells, we calculate the difference in the optical depth $\tau$ as calculated using `cortecs`-compressed opacities (using the polynomial compression method) and the second to last wavelength point of native `PLATON` methane opacity. \label{fig:column_experiment}](column_experiment.png)

 # Methods